andrewdpoh/Bamboo_Docs/docs/Teamserver/Database/model_agents.md

 ### Description

 show_agents extracts all registered Bamboo Agent data from the `collection agents`.
-It will then loop through all the data and append them into a list, returning the list to Bamboo Teamserver.
+It will then loop through all the data and append them into a list, returning the list to the Bamboo Teamserver.

 #### Function Arguments